AWeber Addon

 Click to authorize link for AWeber in WPForms

-Click the link to open a popup window and sign in to your AWeber account.
+Click the link to open a new page and sign in to your AWeber account.
 Then click on the Allow Access button.

 AWeber will then show you an authorization code.